 Note: there is (at the time of writing) no way to adjust the grammar path.
 It’s the project root.
 So you can’t, e.g., symlink a

 grammars directory in.
 Yet.
 Maybe YOU can fix this!! :D

 You need to tell the project which grammar to build.
 You can do this either by editing the properties file or by right clicking on your project and selecting Properties -> Silver.

 (We should probably introduce a new build mode for Silver that just builds ALL grammars it can find under a root directory.
 This would remove this step for using Eclipse.)

 This is not YET practical due to slow performance.

 First, builds use a ton of memory, and this does not seem to be adequately released between builds.
 Partly this might be due to a lack of garbage collection (some explicit calls might help), but there may be some possibility of a memory leak as well.
-Use of the Silver plugin on the Silver source seems manageable if you’re willing to devote 2GB of ram to Eclipse, but that’s assuming there is no memory leak, so continued use is not managable.
+Use of the Silver plugin on the Silver source seems manageable if you’re willing to devote 2GB of ram to Eclipse, but that’s assuming there is no memory leak, so continued use is not manageable.
 This needs investigating.

 Mostly, the problem is that the ‘build’ step passes no information to the ‘postbuild’ step, so every save causes two builds to occur: one to mark errors in the IDE, one to generate Java files.

 There may be other performance bugs as well.
 In general, the silver compiler itself isn’t very memory efficient.
 We could fix that and it would help both normal compiles and the Eclipse plugin.